chrisdiana/OPZgo/README.md

 $ sudo nano /etc/rc.local
 ```

-Then add a new line `sudo python3 /home/pi/OPZgo/opzgo.py &` (towards the end, before the `exit` statement) and then save.
+Add a new line `sudo python3 /home/pi/OPZgo/opzgo.py &` (towards the end of the file, before the `exit` statement) and then save.
 Now you can unplug your Pi as it's ready to start making backups!

 ### Usage

 1. Plug in your Pi to a power source and wait for it to boot up (the green LED should stop blinking once fully booted).
-2. Plug in your OP-Z and put it into [Content Mode by holding the Track button while turning on the unit](https://teenage.engineering/guides/op-z/disk-modes).
+2. Plug in your OP-Z and put it into [Content Mode](https://teenage.engineering/guides/op-z/disk-modes) by holding the Track button while turning on the unit.
-3. The Pi will then blink 5 times indicating the backup process has begun.
+3. The Pi's LED will then blink 5 times indicating the backup process has begun.
-4. Once the backup is complete, the OP-Z will be automatically unmounted and ejected.
-The Pi's LED will start blinking rapidly to signal the backup has completed.
+4. Once the backup process is finished, the Pi's LED will break and then start blinking rapidly to signal the backup has completed.
+The OP-Z will be automatically unmounted and ejected.
+You should see the OP-Z reboot into normal mode.
 It's now safe to disconnect the OP-Z.

 ### Accessing Backups

 Backups will be saved to `/opzgo/backups/`.
 Within that folder, backups are saved as timestamped directories each time you trigger a backup.
-You can access them by either SSH'ing into the Pi or by using a convenient tool like [Cyberduck](https://cyberduck.io) to easily connect to your Pi interact like you would a FTP server.
+You can access them by either SSH'ing into the Pi or by using a convenient tool like [Cyberduck](https://cyberduck.io) to easily connect to your Pi and interact like you would a FTP server.

-### Troubleshooting & A few things to note
+### Troubleshooting & a few things to note

 * Sometimes the OP-Z will fail to connect or mount.
 If after a long time (>10 minutes) you still don't see the series of LED patterns described above, do NOT assume the backup was successful.
-Try unplugging the power from the Pi and reboot.
+Try unplugging the power from the Pi, reboot and try again.

-* The script will only backup once per boot so if you want to backup again you will have to restart the Pi.
+* The script will only backup once per boot so if you want to backup again you will have to restart the process.

 * This software is provided "as is", without warranty.